sad woman sitting on couch - how to overcome emotional painPin

 Pinterest Hidden Image

 It’s important to understand that emotional pain can come from various situations and trauma.
-From dealing with a death of a loved one to traumatic experiences (accidents, domestic violence, being cheated on, a broken heart from a relationship breakup, dealing with addictions with a family member, etc) to abuse.
+From dealing with the death of a loved one to traumatic experiences (accidents, domestic violence, being cheated on, a broken heart from a relationship breakup, dealing with addictions with a family member, etc) to abuse.

-And that needs to be healed babe.
+And that needs to be healed, babe.

 What also happens when we don’t heal is that we end up turning to unhealthy coping mechanisms like: